sjchoi86/2022-1-deep-learning-applications/README.md

 - `MoCo`: "Momentum Contrast for Unsupervised Visual Representation Learning," 2020
 - `BYOL`: "Bootstrap Your Own Latent A New Approach to Self-Supervised Learning," 2020
 - `SimCLRv2`: "Big Self-Supervised Models are Strong Semi-Supervised Learners," 2020
+- `SwAV`: "Unsupervised Learning of Visual Features by Contrasting Cluster Assignments," 2021
 - `Barlow Twins`: "Barlow Twins: Self-Supervised Learning via Redundancy Reduction," 2021

 ##### This syllabus is subject to further change or revision, as needed, to best realize the educational goals of the course.